compoundingeffects/bigpictureschool/logic.md

 layout: default
 title: Logic
 parent: Formal Science
-nav_order: 2
+nav_order: 3
 ---

 ## Logic

-1. **Basic Definition of Logic**: Logic is a way of thinking that helps us figure out if our reasoning makes sense.
-It's like a set of rules that tell us when our thinking is correct and when it's not.
+1. **What is logic**?
+Logic is a way of thinking that helps us figure out if an argument makes sense.
+It's about understanding how to connect different ideas to reach a conclusion that's correct.
+Logic gives us rules to tell the difference between good arguments and bad ones.

-2. **Truth and Falsehood**: The most basic idea in logic is that statements can be either true or false, nothing in between.
-For example, "The sky is blue" is a statement that can be true or false.
-This true-or-false idea is the foundation of logical thinking.
+2. **What is a statement**?
+In logic, a statement is a sentence that can only be true or false, not both.
+It's like a fact you can agree or disagree with.
+For example, "The sky is blue" is a statement.
+We can combine simple statements to make more complex ones using words like "and," "or," and "not."

-3. **Structure of Propositions**: In logic, we look at sentences that make a clear statement.
-These statements need to be structured in a way that we can decide if they're true or false.
-Sometimes, we use letters like P or Q to stand in for these statements so we can focus on how they relate to each other rather than what they're actually about.

-4. **Connectives and Relationships**: Logic uses special words to connect different statements.
-These are like the glue that holds ideas together.
-For example:
-* "AND" means both things must be true
-* "OR" means at least one thing must be true
-* "NOT" is used to say the opposite of something
-* "IF...THEN" is used to show that one thing leads to another

-    These connectors help us build more complex ideas from simple ones.

-5. **Rules of Inference**: Rules of inference are about how we can use what we know to figure out new things.
-In logic, if we start with true statements and follow the rules correctly, we should end up with a true conclusion.
-It's like following a recipe - if you use the right ingredients and follow the steps, you should get the right dish at the end.
+3. **What is an argument**?
+An argument in logic is not like a disagreement between people.
+Instead, it's a set of statements where some (called premises) are used to support another statement (called the conclusion).
+The premises are like the reasons, and the conclusion is what you're trying to prove based on those reasons.

+4. **Validity and soundness**: When we talk about arguments in logic, we look at two things:
+    - **Validity**: This is about the structure of the argument.
+If an argument is valid, it means that if the premises are true, the conclusion must be true too.
+    - **Soundness**: An argument is sound if it's valid AND all its premises are actually true in real life.

-6. **Deduction vs. Induction**: There are two main ways of reasoning:
+5. **Types of logic**: There are different ways of using logic:
-* **Deduction**: Deduction is when we start with a general rule and apply it to a specific case.
-It's very reliable if we start with true information.
+    - **Deductive logic**: Deductive logic starts with general ideas and moves to specific conclusions.
+If you start with true statements, you'll always end up with a true conclusion.
-* **Induction**: Induction is when we look at many specific cases and try to find a general rule.
-It's not as certain as deduction, but it's still useful.
+    - **Inductive logic**: Inductive logic starts with specific observations and tries to make general conclusions.
+It's not as certain as deductive logic, but it's useful for making predictions.

-    In formal logic, we usually focus on deduction because it gives us sure answers.

-7. **Symbolic Representation**: Logic often uses symbols instead of words.
-This is like using x and y in math.
-It helps us focus on how ideas connect without getting distracted by what the ideas are about.
-It makes complex thinking clearer and easier to check.

-8. **Consistency, Completeness, and Soundness**: Consistency, completeness, and soundness are important qualities for a good logical system:
-* **Consistency** means the system doesn't contradict itself.
-* **Completeness** means the system can figure out all the true statements that follow from what we start with.
-* **Soundness** means if we start with true information and follow the rules, we'll always end up with true conclusions.

-In summary, logic starts with simple ideas about truth and how statements are structured.
-It then builds up a system for checking if our thinking makes sense.
-By using special connectors, rules for making new statements, and symbols to represent ideas, logic gives us a powerful tool for reasoning correctly.
+    - Abductive logic: Abductive logic is about finding the most likely explanation for something when you don't have all the information.

+6. **Logical connectives**: Logical connectives are words or symbols we use to join statements together:
+    - **AND**: True only if both statements are true.
+    - **OR**: True if at least one statement is true.
+    - **NOT**: Changes a true statement to false, or a false statement to true.
+    - **IMPLIES**: True unless the first statement is true and the second is false.

+7. **Truth tables and logical equivalence**: A truth table is a tool that shows all the possible true/false combinations for a logical statement.
+It helps us understand complex statements better.
+Two statements are logically equivalent if they're true and false in all the same situations.

+8. **Laws of logic**: Laws of logic are basic rules that form the foundation of logical thinking:
+    - **Law of identity**: A thing is always equal to itself.
+    - **Law of non-contradiction**: Something can't be true and false at the same time.
+    - **Law of the excluded middle**: Something must be either true or false, with no in-between.

+9. **How logic works - logical reasoning**: Using logic involves these steps:
+    1. Figure out what statements are involved.
+    2. Look at how these statements are connected.
+    3. Check if the conclusion makes sense based on the other statements.
+    4. See if the statements you started with are actually true in real life.

+In summary, logic is a way of thinking that helps us figure out how to reach correct conclusions from the information we start with.
+Logic gives us tools to check if an argument makes sense by looking closely at how it's put together and what it's saying.